 Armstrong says that the Yale System of medical education, which emphasizes collaboration over competition, laid a foundation for positive experiences in medicine and in research.
 She found that it encouraged an ethos of teamwork, while also forging a steely reservoir of internal motivation.
 “At first, I was amazed that the Yale System worked,” says Armstrong, “but since graduation, I’ve seen how it has helped me throughout my career and life.”

 Also of note at YSM was the quality of faculty, according to Armstrong.
 “Jim Comer was a great mentor, and I appreciated interactions with him,” says Armstrong.
 “Mark Horowitz of osteo immunology, was also a generous mentor.”
-At Yale, Armstrong was able to catch up on lab work that she hadn’t done during her undergraduate at Harvard.
+At Yale, Armstrong was able to catch up on lab work that she hadn’t done during her undergraduate time at Harvard.
 Fortunately, the labs she chose focused on immunology during the very beginning of that field.

 In residency at Columbia and during a fellowship at NYU, Armstrong continued to research pulmonary conditions.
 She found the field compelling, partly because of the effectiveness of treatment available at the time; also, though, because of the opportunity to push the boundaries of what was possible.